 Multiple mutational processes fuel carcinogenesis.
 These processes leave characteristic signatures in cancer genomes.
 Deciphering the signatures of mutational processes operative in cancer can help elucidate the mechanisms underlying cancer initiation and development.
-This process involves deconvolute cancer mutations by nucleotide context into a linear combination of mutational signatures.
+This process involves decompose cancer mutations by nucleotide context into a linear combination of mutational signatures.
 We formulated the task as a likelihood based optimization problem with L1 regularization and developed a software tool, LIBRA.
-First, by explicitly formulating multinomial sampling into the likelihood function and jointly optimizing the sampling process and the signature fitting, LIBRA is aware of the sampling uncertainty.
+First, by explicitly formulating multinomial sampling into the likelihood function and jointly optimizing the sampling likelihood and the signature fitting, LIBRA is aware of the sampling uncertainty.
+Simultaneously learning the auxiliary sampling process and learning fitting allows knowledge transfer and improves performance.
 It is especially pivotal in high sampling variance settings, for example, when we only observe low mutation counts in whole exome sequencing (WES).
 Moreover, LIBRA uses L1 regularization to parsimoniously assign signatures to mutation profiles, leading to sparse and more biologically interpretable solutions.
 Additionally, LIBRA integrates prior biological knowledge harmoniously by fine-tuning penalties on coefficients.
 Compared with hard thresholding signatures, our method leaves leeway for noise and rare signatures.
-Last, the model complexity is informed by the size and complexity of the data through empirical parameterizing based on performance [[STL: maybe delete this sentence?]].
-In sum, LIBRA fits a signature deconvolution jointly with a multinomial sampling process, while using regularization to promote sparsity and interpretability.
-Meanwhile, this framework empowers researchers to use and integrate their biological knowledge and expertise into the model.
+Last, the model complexity is informed by the size and complexity of the data through empirical parameterizing based on performance

 Introduction